flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 ### Registering `Tidy3D` components with `jax`
 First, `jax` AD works only with only very basic datastructures, called "pytrees", and therefore does not know how to handle functions accepting and returning `pydantic.BaseModel` subclasses like our regular `Tidy3D` components.
 Pytrees are essentially nested datastructures in the form of regular python objects, such as tuples, dictionaries, and raw numeric data.
 For a much more detailed discussion on pytrees, see the [jax documentation page on them](https://jax.readthedocs.io/en/latest/pytrees.html).

-To get `Tidy3D` components to be recognized by jax, we must define rules for how each `Tidy3D `component is converted into a pytree (plus some arbitrary auxilary data) and how a pytree (plus some auxilary data) is converted back into a `Tidy3D` component.
+To get `Tidy3D` components to be recognized by jax, we must define rules for how each `Tidy3D `component is converted into a pytree (plus some arbitrary auxiliary data) and how a pytree (plus some auxiliary data) is converted back into a `Tidy3D` component.
 As discussed in the link on pytrees just above, we can perform this registration by:
 - decorating our `Tidy3D` component with `@jax.tree_util.register_pytree_node`.
-- defining a `.tree_flatten(self)` method to return the pytree plus any auxilary information we might need to unflatten.
+- defining a `.tree_flatten(self)` method to return the pytree plus any auxiliary information we might need to unflatten.
-- defining a `.tree_unflatten(cls, aux_data, children` `@classmethod` to return an isntance of self given that auxilary information and the pytree (`children`).
+- defining a `.tree_unflatten(cls, aux_data, children` `@classmethod` to return an instance of self given that auxiliary information and the pytree (`children`).

 ### `Jax` Subclasses of `Tidy3D` objects

 To do this registration in a systematic way, the adjoint plugin provides several subclasses of `Tidy3D` components that also inherit from a `JaxObject` base class, providing these methods.
-If a `Tidy3D` component is named `X`, the `jax`-compatible sublcass inherits from `X` and `JaxObject` and is named `JaxX` by convention.
+If a `Tidy3D` component is named `X`, the `jax`-compatible subclass inherits from `X` and `JaxObject` and is named `JaxX` by convention.
 Note also that `JaxX` classes must also be decorated with `@jax.tree_util.register_pytree_node` to work properly.

 The derivative information passed by `jax` is often in the form of very obscure datastructures.
 Therefore, if one were to try to directly put this information in a regular `Tidy3D` field, such as `Medium.permittivity`, `pydantic` would complain.
 Therefore, for any `JaxX` objects that may contain `jax` tracers, one needs to overwrite the corresponding `pydantic.Field` and make it allow type of `Any` to avoid validation errors.
 Finally, we must mark this field as potentially containing a `jax` tracer by setting the `jax_field=True` in `pd.Field()`.

-The `JaxObject` provides a few convenience methods make use of the presence of this `jax_field` to determine how to correctly `tree_flatten` and `tree_unflatten` any sublasses.
+The `JaxObject` provides a few convenience methods make use of the presence of this `jax_field` to determine how to correctly `tree_flatten` and `tree_unflatten` any subclasses.
 Luckily, we do not need to define these operations on subclasses except for `JaxDataArray`, which will be discussed later.

 ### Conversion Between `JaxTidy3D` and `Tidy3D` Components